kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ### Start with podman

-If you are using `podman` for this lab:
+If you are using `podman` for this lab instead of Docker Desktop:

 1. Start the lab: